-If you are logging in to the billing system for the very first time to pay an invoice then click on the Forgot Password? button at the bottom of the page and type in your email address.
+If you are logging in to the billing system for the very first time to pay an invoice then click on the Forgot Password? button at the bottom of the signup page and type in your email address.
 Do not use your email password, it will not work.
 You will receive an email with a link to add a password of your choice or alternatively we can send you a new password which you can copy and paste.
 Continue to login and let your web browser remember the login and password combination so you don’t have to go through this procedure again.
 Now go back to the your invoice email and click on the link to your online invoice and you should now get straight through to that online invoice.

 We now prefer payments via Paypal so there is a 10% discount for all such payments until the end of 2019.
 You can also pay your invoice by Credit or Debit Card without having a Paypal account by clicking the invoice link in your invoice email.
 Once logged in and viewing your online invoice, select the Paypal Payment Method in the dropdown menu then click on the Paypal button just above our “Pay To” invoice address.
 When you get to the Paypal site there is a “Pay with a Card” link towards the bottom of that page for standard Credit Card payments.

-We are gradually transitioning to new servers so this spiderweb.cloud domainname provides a temporary alternate server for some services during the transition and will eventually become the website for our own Dropbox-like system using the Nextcloud software application.
+We are gradually transitioning to new servers so this https://spiderweb.cloud website provides a temporary alternate server for some services during the transition and will eventually become the website for our own Dropbox-like system using the Nextcloud software application.
 Along with new server hardware will come an updated email server system and we’d like to encourage everyone, if possible, to switch over to using IMAP instead of POP for mail.
 It’s not a simple procedure so we’ll do the best we can to help you if you chose to change to IMAP.
 If you need to setup a new computer or mobile device then always select the IMAP option.
 We would like to completely disable the POP email service by the end of 2019.

 There are a number of benefits but one of the most important reasons is that the spam filtering system on our new mailserver is much simpler to use than the current old one.
 You simply drag or move messages in and out of a special “Spam” folder to retrain the spam filter for your mailbox.
 This is an important security issue that helps prevent both email users and the mailserver system from serious phishing attacks, and reduces general spam by up to 99% once the spam filter is trained properly for your particular incoming email.